-The part accounted for by traditional Functions, which over the period averaged 26.1 per cent of overall expenditure, showed a declining trend between 2000 and 2008 due to a progressive reduction in interest payable, classified entirely under general services.
-Specifically, general services accounted for around 74 percent, defence for 11 percent, and public order and safety the remaining 15 percent.
+The part accounted for by traditional Functions, which over the period averaged 25.9 per cent of overall expenditure, showed a declining trend between 2000 and 2009 due to a progressive reduction in interest payable, classified entirely under general services.
+Specifically, general services accounted for around 73 percent, defence for 11 percent, and public order and safety the remaining 16 percent.

 With regard to Economic affairs the trend in expenditure in absolute terms was upward and influenced by operations of an extraordinary nature.
-The particularly low level of expenditure recorded in 2000 was actually due to the recording of receipts (with a minus sign, being revenue) from the sale of UMTS licences.3 The growth recorded during the subsequent period, 2001-2005, was largely connected with capital transfers to the Ferrovie dello Stato (FS) group, while the 2006 level was impacted by extraordinary operations relating to the writing-off of State debts in TAV (a company of the FS group) and the retrocession to a securitisation company of social security contributions receivable from farm workers.
-Finally, the 2007 level was affected by the repayment of debt incurred by the Prime Minister's Office for publishing and VAT refunds on company vehicles following a ruling by the European Court of Justice
+The particularly low level of expenditure recorded in 2000 was actually due to the recording of receipts (with a minus sign, being revenue) from the sale of UMTS licences.
+The growth recorded during the subsequent period, 2001-2005, was largely connected with capital transfers to the Ferrovie dello Stato (FS) group, while the 2006 level was influenced by extraordinary operations relating to the writing-off of State debts in TAV (a company of the FS group) and the retrocession to a securitisation company of social security contributions receivable from farm workers.
+Finally, the 2007 level was affected by the repayment of debt incurred by the Prime Minister's Office for publishing and VAT refunds on company vehicles following a ruling by the European Court of Justice requested on a lump-sum basis.
+In 2009 the increase of the expense in this function was also due to operations of extraordinary reimbursement to enterprises of higher taxes paid in previous years.

-1The estimates are consistent with the analyses published in Statistica in breve, Conti ed aggregati economici delle Amministrazioni pubbliche on 01st July 2009 and updated in Statistica in breve, Indebitamento netto e debito delle AP (2004-2008) on 22nd October 2009.
+&lt;sup>1 The estimates are consistent with the analyses published in Statistica in breve, Conti ed aggregati economici delle Amministrazioni pubbliche on 01st July 2009 and updated in Statistica in breve, Indebitamento netto e debito delle AP (2004-2009) on 22nd October 2010.

-2 On average, approximately 97 per cent of expenditure on interest payable is attributed to general services provided by Governments in connection with the costs of servicing the national debt.
+On average, approximately 97 per cent of expenditure on interest payable is attributed to general services provided by Governments in connection with the costs of servicing the national debt.

-3 It is pointed out that this operation, according to ESA95 principles, is classified as an acquisition of non-financial assets not produced in connection with the functional group of communications, forming part of the economic affairs division.
+&lt;sup>3 It is pointed out that this operation, according to ESA95 principles, is classified as an acquisition of non-financial assets not produced in connection with the functional group of communications, forming part of the economic affairs division.
 As the operation in question is a sale it is recorded as a negative entry, as it represents a reduction in the stock of assets (disinvestment).